Clive Dunn: Acting career

 At 48 Dunn was one of the younger members of the Dad's Army cast when he took on the role of the elderly butcher whose military service in earlier wars made him the most experienced member of the Walmington-on-Sea Home Guard, as well as one of the most decrepit.
 Jack Haig and David Jason had previously been considered for the role.
-His relative youth, compared with most of the cast, meant that he was handed much of the physical comedy in the show, of which many of the other cast members were no longer capable.
+Although made-up to look much older than he was, his relative youth, compared with most of the cast, meant that he was handed much of the physical comedy in the show, of which many of the other cast members were no longer capable.

 After Dad's Army ended, Dunn capitalised on his skill in playing elderly character roles by playing the lead character Charlie Quick, in the slapstick children's TV series Grandad, from 1979 to 1984 (he played the caretaker at a village hall, and sang the lyrics in the theme).
 He had previously had a number one hit single with the song "Grandad" on his 51st birthday in January 1971, accompanied by a children's choir.
 The song was written by bassist Herbie Flowers.
 He performed the song four times on Top of the Pops.
 The B-side of "Grandad", "I Play The Spoons", also received considerable airplay.
 After cancellation of Grandad in 1984, he retired to Portugal.
 Following the success of the "Grandad" record, Dunn released several other singles, but never hit the charts again.

+He played Frosch in the 1979 English National Opera production of Die Fledermaus at the London Coliseum, where "tipsy in walk and talk, and reminding us of the best of music-hall traditions" he, and Eric Shilling (as Frank), "made the opening of Act 3 as hilarious as it should be".